goyalmunish/reminder/README.md

 For other platforms, check [official `go` download and install guide](https://golang.org/dl/).

-Otherwise, you can also use one of the [Golang Offical Images](https://hub.docker.com/_/golang) to run command from a Docker container.
+Otherwise, you can also use one of the [Golang Offical Images](https://hub.docker.com/_/golang) to run tool from a Docker container.
 For example,

 ```sh
 GOLANG_IMAGE=golang:1.17.2-alpine3.14